 Looking for a way to safely kill wasps?

-Quite by accident, I found a way to safely kill wasps.
+Quite by accident, I found a way to safely kill hornets and wasps.
 Sure, you can use those spray bombs but even those make us a bit nervous we will get stung by angry wasps.

 If you do use a spray bomb, make sure to wait until later at night.
 By then, most, if not all, of the wasps will have returned to the nest for the night.
 That’s the very best way to be ensure killing as many wasps as possible.

-How to Safely Kill Wasps
+How to Safely Kill Hornets and Wasps

 These mean guys are attracted to beer and I found that out by accident.
 That year we had a real invasion of wasps; every several years we seem to get a much worse year than others.
 And that year, they were everywhere.